 We start working on the summer on our project.
 I was a 16 years old adolescent at that time.
 Normally, in this kind of competition, you need to know the rules and then come with everything else.

 That was exactly what we did.
 So first we understand what they expect from us, then we started to think about what we can do.
 So we come with Boddy Music: our idea was to allow people to create music using our software.
-It was for all kind of people, but with special focus for those who don’t have upper or lower extremities.
-So we allow people without hands play the guitar with their feet, with their eyes, with their necklace or with any other part of your body.
+It was for all kind of people, but with a special focus for those who don’t have upper or lower extremities.
+So we allow people without hands to play the guitar with their feet, with their eyes, with their necklace or with any other part of your body.

 So basically with Boddy Music, you were able to play any instrument with any part of your body.
 That was our approach to cover the part of making a positive impact on the life of our customers.